allenwest24/CV/README.md

 - 'Sifting for Botnets', In: "97 Things Every AppSec Professional Should Know", O'Reilly Media, Inc., 2024
 - 'In Denial of Your Services', In: "97 Things Every AppSec Professional Should Know", O'Reilly Media, Inc., 2024

+## Podcast Episodes
+- 'SIG Download: Episode Two - The DDoS Deepdive' - Akamai Security Intelligence Group 2023
+- 'A new botnet takes a frosty bite out of the gaming industry.' - CyberWire (Ep.
+285) 2023
+- 'HinataBot focuses on DDoS attack.' - CyberWire (Ep.
+279) 2023

 ## Conference Presentations
 - SANS HackFest Summit 2023 - Hollywood, CA
 - AppSec SoCal 2023 - Santa Monica, CA